aimansae/my-chalet/README.md

 ### As a first time user:

 - I can [access](https://github.com/aimansae/my-chalet/issues/1) the website and see all the chalets the site has selected, ranked as the best ones.
-The site should be ituitive, immediate and provide all significant details about a chalet in the homepage.
+The site should be intuitive, immediate and provide all significant details about a chalet in the homepage.

 - I can [choose](https://github.com/aimansae/my-chalet/issues/2) the chalet I like and read detailed information before submitting a reservation request. (*future features to be included here..*)